SeldaBayman/Nobel_Prizes_Data_Analysis/README.md

 # Nobel_Prizes_Data_Analysis
 I made nobel data analysis with Phyton.

+Nobel Prizes Data Summary (1901-2019)
+The Nobel Prizes, established by Alfred Nobel, recognize outstanding contributions in various fields such as Physics, Chemistry, Medicine, Literature, Peace, and Economic Sciences.
+The dataset includes comprehensive details about the laureates, such as their names, countries, award categories, ages, and the years they received the Nobel Prize.
+Below is a summary of my findings and analyses based on this dataset.

+The Nobel Prizes, awarded annually since 1901, celebrate outstanding contributions to humanity in Physics, Chemistry, Medicine, Literature, Peace, and Economic Sciences.
+Analyzing the data from 1901 to 2019 provides valuable insights into the distribution of these prestigious awards across different countries, genders, ages, and fields.
+Below is a detailed summary of my findings based on the Nobel Prize dataset.

 Project Questions

 Find the top ten countries that have won the most Nobel Prizes.